hyperscalers/hyperscale-vm/docs/05-runtime.md

 **The reference interpreter is the executable spec.** A slow, obviously-correct interpreter of the profile (`crates/ref`) lives beside the blessed engine and is differentially tested against it under seeded harnesses.
 Divergence between the two is a release blocker, whichever is wrong.
 It is independently written — never derived from the engine's own interpreter tier — because same-vendor implementations share bug correlations, and the interpreter's whole value is being an uncorrelated witness.

+The canonical ABI is the half of that agreement least visible from the bytecode.
+A guest hands over pointers — the list it names, the area a spilled result is written back to, what its own allocator answered with — and each carries an alignment and a length the ABI checks before reading through it, while no wasm instruction has executed.
+So an interpreter lenient about either would not be lenient, it would be a second opinion about what a transaction did; both refusals are the ABI declining rather than the guest faulting, and both engines abort under the one name.

 **Tiered language support.** Rust is the audited toolchain.
 Every other wit-bindgen target — C first among the candidates — is admitted per-toolchain once its emitted code and embedded runtime pass the determinism audit ([../upgrades.md](../upgrades.md)); a garbage collector or embedded JS engine inside a module is an unaudited determinism surface, not a policy preference.

 ## 4. The host surface